EmanueleGuidotti/github-repos-list/README.md

 # github-repos-list
-A list of github repository made querying GraphQL with React
+A list of GitHub repositories made querying GraphQL with React